 Notice of proposal

-In accordance with the Ports Act the state government has issued a notice of proposal to the port authority and the local government to formally commence master planning for the priority Port of Townsville.
+In accordance with the Ports Act the state government has issued a notice of proposal in February 2017 to the port authority and the local government to formally commence master planning for the priority Port of Townsville.

-The next step of the process will be to develop an evidence base for master planning.
-The evidence base will consider land and marine precincts surrounding the priority port, its economic development opportunities and relevant environmental and cultural heritage aspects.
+The evidence base assesses land and marine areas critical to the priority port's sustainable development, its economic opportunities and relevant environmental and cultural heritage values.